alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 # Conclusions

-In conclusion, the gender gap in chess can be explained almost entirely as a statistical artefact due to the difference in the number of players between genders.
+In conclusion, the gender gap in chess can be explained almost entirely as a statistical artifact due to the difference in the number of players between genders.
 By analyzing the data from more than 100 countries, we found that in more than 90% of them, the difference between the top male and female players can be explained by chance.
 This is contrary to popular beliefs, which attribute the gap to intrinsic differences between men and women.
 Our analysis is based on a rigorous mathematical approach, which involves using bootstrapping for computing the expected highest ranking for male and female players.
 We also highlighted a few issues with previous studies that attempted to address this topic, and we proposed an alternative approach that provides more accurate results.